emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-topic-and-topic-properties.md

 Based on the previous calculation and the number of partitions (more partitions equals higher throughput) on your topic you can calculate the Retention Bytes setting

 - 1.5 GB Storage capacity
-- 3 partitions
+- 1 partition

-Results in 1.5 / 3 = 0.5 GB in Retention Bytes.
+Results in 1.5 / 1 = 1.5 GB in Retention Bytes.
 As the name indicates this value needs to be added in bytes.
-For this example, we end up with 524288000 bytes.
+For this example, we end up with 1524288000 bytes.
+Please note that this number will be replicated by the replication factor to get to the actual correct amount of storage that you could theoretically write to our Event Streaming Cluster.

 ### 3.3 Check available topic storage